Holidays are undoubtedly filled with expectations, but expectations can be the quickest way to disharmony and disappointment.

 - YouVersion, the Bible App, offers many reading plans to help those who are experiencing grief, family or marriage issues, and various life challenges.
 With over 200,000,000 free downloads, over 800 reading plans, and 1,115 Bible versions in 799 languages, the YouVersion Bible App has something for everyone. http://www.youversion.com

 - Celebrate Recovery offers encouragement, help, and healing for those who have been wounded in life, and those who are battling addiction, hurts, hang ups, and habits.
 For more information: http://www.celebraterecovery.com

 - The greatest grief support is God and trusted family members and friends.
 Be sure to allow God and loved ones to help, support, love, and encourage you in your greatest times of need this holiday season.

-You may find all, some, or none of these websites helpful.
+You may find some, none, or all of these websites/organizations helpful.
+These are for informational purposes only.
 As with all grief material and encouragement, breathe in the good; exhale the bad.
 Do what is best for you and your family.🎄❤️🎄

 ❤️If you were encouraged by this post, please feel free to share it to encourage others!

 ❤️Getting Your Breath Back After Life Knocks It Out of You (Kim’s book): https://m.barnesandnoble.com/w/getting-your-breath-back-after-life-knocks-it-out-of-you-kbh-niles/1112403330?ean=9781449725617

 ❤️FREE YouVersion reading plans: